kqr/Pomohoro/README.md

 * Timeout on status call.
 Currently, after the client issues a status request, it waits for an UDP reply.
 If no session is active, no such reply will be sent and thus it will wait for ever.
 A simple timeout would solve that.

+* Warn when starting a new session when one is already started.
+Perhaps by sending a UDP message and waiting for a response when starting?

+* Default to a timeclock file in the home directory of the user, not in /tmp!

+* Convenience wrapping command around hledger (or the hledger API?) to get the time balance for the last week or something?